The three key principles behind creating outstanding job descriptions

 One structural element that can create barriers for candidates is a rigid educational requirement, including specific degrees or training qualifications.

-Notarize has actually implemented a rule that job descriptions don’t include degree requirements, which is a huge benefit to recruitment efforts.
-“I don't have to require a bachelor's degree, so immediately I'm casting a wider net,” Kevin said.
-“I'm talking to a much more diverse group of applicants from the start, and it’s not an uphill battle.
-It's one way we tell the story about diversity at our company.”
+Notarize actually implemented a rule that job descriptions don’t include degree requirements, which was a huge benefit to recruitment efforts during his time there, Kevin noted.
+“I didn't have to require a bachelor's degree, so immediately I was casting a wider net,” he said.
+“I was talking to a much more diverse group of applicants from the start, and it wasn’t an uphill battle.
+It was one way to tell the story about diversity at the company.”

 While there are of course roles that require specific degrees — legal and medical positions, for example — in many cases, other steps in the hiring process can provide folks the opportunity to demonstrate their experience and qualifications.